Low-stress wedding: Tips to help

-Of course, plenty of people do head into the "wedding countdown" armed with their checklist of requirements - but still feel under massive pressure as the day looms.
-In this case, says Gill, it’s time to pin-point the cause of your worries.
-"Maybe you’re not getting the support you need or there’s something wrong with the format," says Gill.
+Of course, plenty of people do head into the 'wedding countdown' armed with their checklist of requirements - but still feel under massive pressure as the day looms.
+This could be due to a lack of support - or other more general concerns about aspects of the day.

 Hiring a wedding planner

 Hiring a wedding planner may help take the stress out of the day - but at a price.

 Sometimes the venue you choose will offer a wedding planning service - but make sure you know what's covered - for example, menus, entertainment, photographers (or video) and any decorations.

 Your wedding planner should discuss your requirements for the day and come up with inventive ways to overcome potential problems.

 It can be perfectly normal to be a little nervous before the big day.